Our Work

 Young People Sessions and Spaces

-As well as our core youth spaces, we hold spaces for young people of colour in schools and youth group settings to explore 'race', racism, identity and other topics important to each group.
+As well as our core youth spaces, we hold safe spaces for young people of colour in schools and youth group settings to explore topics important to each group.
 These can be one off, or a series of up to 6 sessions.
 Session topics that regularly come up in our youth spaces include:

-Sharing and celebrating culture; Solidarity between young people of colour; Colourism; Stereotypes and microaggressions; Resistance to racism and self care; Racism and social media; Navigating intersecting identities
+Sharing and celebrating culture; solidarity across our communities; colourism; stereotypes and microaggressions; resistance to racism and self care; racism and social media; navigating intersecting identities

 Advocacy and Campaigning

 We work to actively challenge racism, and offer advocacy support to young people of colour (individuals or groups) and families.
-We best equipped to offer support in relation to the education system, police violence, or the criminal injustice system.
+We are best equipped to offer support in relation to the education system, police, or the criminal injustice system.
 We use our position and expertise to put pressure on institutions and organisations, offer guidance, and connect people to our legal networks.

 To request our support, contact us.